These 19 Easiest Houseplants are perfect for lazy, busy and newbies, who want to plant easy indoor plants that grow with minimal care.

-Also called the mother in law’s tongue, “snake plant” is easiest one to grow.
+Also called the mother in law’s tongue, “snake plant” is the easiest one to grow.
 This plant is extremely drought-resistant, enough to be the one to keep in your house if you forget to water.

 6. ZZ Plant (Zamioculcas zamiifolia)

 ZZ plant is a tropical plant native to eastern Asia.
 The leaves of the ZZ plant are strong and glossy and look somewhat like those of Zamias.
-The ZZ plant is probably the easiest plant to maintain in our list.
+The ZZ plant is probably the easiest plant to maintain on our list.
 This plant requires only little light and almost appreciate all types of environments.